KDE/crow-translate/README.md

 ## Features

-- [Multiple translation engines](https://codeberg.org/aryak/mozhi#supported-engines) provided by Mozhi (some instances can disable specific engines)*.
+- [Multiple translation engines](https://codeberg.org/aryak/mozhi#supported-engines) provided by Mozhi (some instances can disable specific engines)*
 - Translate and speak text from screen or selection
 - Highly customizable shortcuts
 - Command-line interface with rich options
 - D-Bus API
 - Cross-platform

-> :warning: *While Mozhi acts as a proxy to protect your privacy, the third-party services it uses may store and analyze the text you send.
+:warning: *While Mozhi acts as a proxy to protect your privacy, the third-party services it uses may store and analyze the text you send.

 ## Default keyboard shortcuts